-What pistols do special operations forces use is an ultimate question for many civilians who are in love with firearms.
+What pistols do special operations forces use is an ultimate question for many civilians in love with firearms.
 For a long time in the modern world’s history, pistols are used to bring justice or the opposite.
 Today, the most popular pistols in special operations forces units are often the most popular pistols on the market.

-For today’s members of military or law enforcement special operations forces or just to call them operators, the only purpose of a pistol is to fight your way back to the rifle you should have never laid down.
-In one word, the transition from primary to a secondary weapon in case of need.
+For today’s members of military or law enforcement special operations forces or to call them operators, the only purpose of a pistol is to fight your way back to the rifle you should have never laid down.
+In a word, the transition from primary to a secondary weapon in case of need.

 It doesn’t mean that a sidearm doesn’t have a niche or cannot fill a role where a long gun is too cumbersome or unnecessary.
 Here is the list of the 5 pistols currently used in the world with each different country of origin.
 Used by most notable special operations forces or firearm enthusiasts around the world.